 This four year-old continued to create situations that challenged him both physically and mentally learning that he could figure out how to manage tough things like returning to school after two years of COVID isolation.

 In a different session, another child entered the room, began to throw and hit the large pillows and yoga balls.
 She jumped on the trampoline and into the crash pad.
 The SMART moves therapy room enabled her to find ways to express her fear, anger and sadness over being bullied in school.
 The therapist was able to support her in expressing these intense feelings in a safe way.
 She was then able to self-regulate by swinging in the hammock swing wrapped in a weighted blanket.

-Play Therapy builds on the natural way children learn about themselves and their relationships in the world.
-Toys act as children’s words and the play helps children to explore their feelings and behaviors and learn new ways to communicate with others and learn healthy ways to problem solve.
+This therapy builds on the natural way children learn about themselves and their relationships in the world.
+Toys act as children’s words, and the play helps children explore their feelings and behaviors, learn new ways to communicate with others and learn healthy ways to solve problems.

 Sand Tray Therapy

-Sand tray is a recognized therapeutic modality for both children and adults (Kalff, 1996).
-Sand tray work is useful for identifying and reconciling internal conflicts that manifest as anxiety and depression.
-An unconscious problem is played out in the sand tray.
-It provides a way for material from the unconscious to become visible, healed, and integrated into the consciousness, thus allowing life to be lived in a more conscious and authentic way.
+This recognized therapeutic modality for children and adults helps identify and reconcile internal conflicts manifesting as anxiety and depression.
+The individual plays out an unconscious problem in the sand tray.
+As a result, this provides a way for material from the unconscious to become visible, healed, and integrated into the consciousness, thus allowing life to be lived more consciously and authentically.